gcatanese/openapi-native-mock-server/README.md

 ## References

-Check out the [Contract Testing with OpenAPI](https://medium.com/geekculture/contract-testing-with-openapi-42267098ddc7) article to understand the challenges and solutions of Contract Testing with the OpenAPI standard.
+Check out the [Contract Testing with OpenAPI](https://beppecatanese.hashnode.dev/contract-testing-with-openapi) to understand challenges and opportunities of Contract Testing with the OpenAPI standard.